Crusaders dominate final to win Irish Cup

 The Crusaders pressure kept coming before the break and Williamson sprung to his right to keep out Jordan Forsythe, his third superb save of the half, and the right back's volley from the resulting clearance dipped just the wrong side of the post as Stephen Baxter's side ended the half on top.

-The pressure continued after the restart and Sean Graham pulled off a massive block to keep out Paul Heatley after Crusaders caught the Sky Blues on the counter attack.
+The pressure continued after the restart and Sean Graham pulled off a last-ditch block to keep out Heatley after Crusaders had caught the Sky Blues on the counter attack.

-Crusaders fans were able to get the party started early in the second half when, seconds after O'Rourke struck the post, Lecky got a massive slice of fortune when his mis-hit effort drifted over the head of Williamson.
+Crusaders fans were able to get the party started early in the second half when, seconds after O'Rourke struck the post, Lecky got a massive slice of fortune when his mis-hit effort drifted over Williamson's head.

-It was one-way traffic and Forysthe almost caught out Williamson with a free-kick when everyone was expecting a cross but it wasn't long before the clinical Crues attack put the game beyond doubt.
+It was one-way traffic and Forsythe almost caught out Williamson with a free-kick when everyone was expecting a cross but it wasn't long before the clinical Crues attack put the game beyond doubt.

 Lowry's header, his 21st goal of the season from midfield, made it three before Heatley's bending effort flew into the top corner beyond the despairing Williamson, which saw a number of Ballymena fans head to the exit with 20 minutes to play.